 There is extensive research showing the challenges associated with low health literacy and the opportunities that can be realized when patients are able to understand and act on the information communicated by physicians, nurses, care managers, and other clinical and non-clinical providers.
 Too often information is provided using language that contains medical jargon and is too complex for most patients to understand.
-Furthermore, information is sometimes communicated in ways that are untimely, rushed, culturally inappropriate, intimidating, or disorganized.
-Participants in a community forum for Spanish-speakers discussed the particular challenges they face when accessing services without bilingual and culturally competent providers.
+Furthermore, it is often communicated in an untimely, rushed, culturally inappropriate, intimidating, and disorganized manner.
+Participants in the Spanish-speakers forum discussed the particular challenges they face when accessing services without bilingual and culturally competent providers.
 It is clear that low health literacy is strongly correlated with adverse health outcomes, especially during transitions of care.